ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

-Andrews, et al.          Expires 27 January 2022                [Page 2]
+Andrews, et al.           Expires 25 March 2022                 [Page 2]

-Internet-DrafGlue In DNS Referral Responses Is Not Optional    July 2021
+Internet-DraftGlue In DNS Referral Responses Is Not OptionSeptember 2021

+   Note that this document only clarifies requirements of name server software implementations.
+It does not place any requirements on data placed in DNS zones or registries.

 1.1.
 Reserved Words